Little Richard: 1956–1962: Initial success and conversion

 Richard's performances, like most early rock and roll shows, resulted in integrated audience reaction during an era where public places were divided into "white" and "colored" domains.
 In these package tours, Richard and other artists such as Fats Domino and Chuck Berry would enable audiences of both races to enter the building, albeit still segregated (e.g. blacks on the balcony and whites on the main floor).
-As his later Producer H.B.
-Barnum, explained, Richard's performances enabled audiences to come together to dance.
-Despite broadcasts on television from local supremacist groups such as the North Alabama White Citizens Council warning that rock and roll "brings the races together", Richard's popularity was helping to shatter the myth that black performers could not successfully perform at "white-only venues", especially in the South where racism was most overt.
-Richard's high-energy antics included lifting his leg while playing the piano, climbing on top of his piano, running on and off the stage and throwing his souvenirs to the audience.
-He also began using capes and suits studded with multi-colored stones and sequins.
-Richard said he began to be more flamboyant onstage so no one would think he was "after the white girls".
+As his later producer H. B. Barnum explained, Richard's performances enabled audiences to come together to dance.
+Despite broadcasts on television from local supremacist groups such as the North Alabama White Citizens Council warning that rock and roll "brings the races together", Richard's popularity was helping to shatter the myth that black performers could not successfully perform at "white-only venues" especially in the South, where racism was most overt.

 Richard claims that a show at Baltimore's Royal Theatre in June 1956 led to women throwing their undergarments onstage at him, resulting in other female fans repeating the action, saying it was "the first time" that had happened to any artist.
-Richard's show would stop several times that night due to fans being restrained from jumping off the balcony and then rushing to the stage to touch him.
-Overall, Richard would produce seven singles in the United States alone in 1956, with five of them also charting in the UK, including "Slippin' and Slidin'", "Rip It Up", "Ready Teddy", "The Girl Can't Help It" and "Lucille".
-Immediately after releasing "Tutti Frutti", which was then protocol for the industry, "safer" white recording artists such as Pat Boone covered the song, sending the song to the top twenty of the charts, several positions higher than Richard's.
+Richard's show would stop several times that night to restrain fans from jumping off the balcony and then rushing to the stage to touch him.

+Overall, Richard produced seven singles in the United States alone in 1956, with five of them also charting in the UK, including "Slippin' and Slidin'", "Rip It Up", "Ready Teddy", "The Girl Can't Help It" and "Lucille".
+Immediately after releasing "Tutti Frutti", "safer" white recording artists such as Pat Boone covered the song, charting in the top twenty, higher than Richard's.
 His fellow rock and roll peers Elvis Presley and Bill Haley also recorded his songs later that same year.
 Befriending Alan Freed, the disc jockey eventually put him in his "rock and roll" movies such as Don't Knock the Rock and Mister Rock and Roll.
 Richard was given a larger singing role in the film, The Girl Can't Help It.
-That year, he scored more hit success with songs such as "Jenny, Jenny" and "Keep A-Knockin'" the latter becoming his first top ten single on the Billboard Top 100.
-By the time he left Specialty in 1959, Richard had scored a total of nine top 40 pop singles and seventeen top 40 R&B singles.
+That year, he scored more hit success with songs such as "Jenny, Jenny" and "Keep A-Knockin'", the latter becoming his first top ten single on the Billboard Top 100.
+By the time he left Specialty in 1959, Richard had scored a total of nine top-40 pop singles, as well as seventeen top-40 R&B singles.